shuckster/statebot/README.md

 Statebot was inspired by a trawl through Wikipedia and Google, which in turn was inspired by [XState](https://github.com/davidkpiano/xstate) by David Khourshid.
 You should check it out.

 Statebot integrates [events](https://www.npmjs.com/package/events) for the browser-build.

+- Since Statebot 2.5.0 [mitt](https://npmjs.com/mitt) is also compatible.
+- Since Statebot 2.6.0 mitt is used internally.

 The Statebot logo uses the "You're Gone" font from [Typodermic Fonts](https://typodermicfonts.com/youre-gone/).
 The logo was made with [Acorn](https://flyingmeat.com/acorn/).
 The documentation is written in [JSDoc](https://jsdoc.app/) and is built with [documentation.js](http://documentation.js.org/).